GluuFederation/docs-gluu-server-prod/docs/source/api-guide/api.md

 Status Code | Reason
 --- | ---
 400 | Bad request if request is malformed
-401 | Client authentication fails if client is invalid
+401 | Client authentication fails

 ## ID Generation API
 This section will discuss a few APIs used in the Gluu Server for ID generation.